ismaelsadeeq/block-explorer/README.md

-# Explore ₿tc  ₿itcoin signet block explorer
+# Explore ₿tc block explorer
-  The bitcoin signet block explorer will provide information about the current signet blockchain
+  The bitcoin block explorer will provide information about the current blockchain

   - Features
     - Top Blocks